Introduction to Google & Optimization

 Pages Viewed per Visit

 Boosting the quantity of pages that your visitors look at is a good way of raising the quality score for your website content.
 Getting your targeted traffic to click through to a second or third page on your site is beneficial for your search engine rankings.
-Find out more about effective Inbound Marketing & how it will increase your sales.
+Find out more about effective Inbound Marketing & how it will increase your sales from Deeho, the inbound marketing specialists.

 When Google sends you a visitor, it measures how long they remain on your site.
 Longer visits indicate relevance and a high quality website design that your visitors are engaging with.